mariopt12388/C-Sharp-Code-Challenge-Smart-Med/README.md

 - Queries and Database CRUD were made directly into each of the methods of the ValuesController.cs, which were all done with REST API.
 - SmartMedCodeChallengeSchema.sql is the schema of the database that was used, and can be easily imported using the Microsoft SQL Server Management Studio.
 - First time coding with C# and using .Net framework.
+- Unit Tests in the UnitTests folder, all using XUnit.